jezzarax/jezzarax.github.io/_posts/2019-06-28-Hello-World.md

 ## Why is it here?

 Too many things I stumble upon and want to remember, reiterate upon and potentially share.
 Just another experiment, let's see if it works.
+Will push it for 21 day, then will either drop or make it more consistent and professional.

 Maybe I try experimenting in agile way.
 With dailies and retrospectives.

 Ok, here goes a very late daily standup part: